-(Pictured above: First trip to Israel, all part of the hummus story)
+(above: inaugural trip to Israel: leg 1 of the hummus story)

-Call me sacrilegious – I’ve put heavy cream in this hummus.
-Yes it’s an affront to vegans; vegans who blindly trust this garbanzo staple as animal-free protein.
-It’s an offense to the many cultures who claim hummus as their own; to the very history of the dip itself.
-But… I had heavy cream in my fridge, and I’ve been thinking a lot about food and story and the things that make us shake things up at the kitchen table.
-So hear me out on this one.
+Call me sacrilegious ; I’ve put heavy cream in this hummus.
+It’s an affront to vegans who blindly trust this garbanzo staple as animal-free protein.
+It’s an offense to the many cultures who claim hummus as their own; to the history of the dip itself.
+But… I had heavy cream in my fridge, and I’ve been thinking a lot about food and story, and the things that make us shake things up at the kitchen table.
+So hear me out.

 Hummus is a dish of dubious origin.
-A google search will yield anything from Lebanese to Greek and the earliest mention of hummus heralds from Egypt.
-Hummus is beloved around the world – including in modern Israel – where it joins falafel as a controversial borrowed (and “national”) dish of the country’s Arab inhabitants (fun fact: hummus actually just means “chickpea” in Arabic).
+A google search yields anything from Lebanese to Greek, and the earliest mention of hummus heralds from Egypt.
+Hummus is beloved around the world, including in modern-day Israel, where it joins falafel as a controversial borrowed (and “national”) dish of the country’s Arab inhabitants.
+Fun fact: hummus just means “chickpea” in Arabic).

 Like all dishes of dubious origin, hummus is a shape-shifter.
-In Lebanese cuisine its a side-dish, in Israel it takes front and center.
+In Lebanon it’s a side-dish.
+In Israel it takes front and center, eaten with raw onions like they’re a spoon.
 In Turkey there’s rumored to be the addition of butter.
-In New York’s trendy soho neighbor you can even get hummus in your yogurt (thanks Chobani!).
+In New York’s trendy SoHo neighborhood you can get hummus on your Chobani yogurt.

-So my point being – I’m not the only one playing here.
-And despite the fact that this recent hummus-venture was inspired by a cook-from-your-cookbooks New Years resolution, I decided to take some liberties with the written recipe.
-For example, the original calls for dried chickpeas boiled with baking soda, but for the sake of time, Goya all the way:
+I’m not the only one playing here.
+And despite the fact that this recent hummus-venture was inspired by a cook-from-your-cookbooks New Years resolution, I decided to take some liberties with the written word.
+The original calls for dried chickpeas boiled with baking soda, but for the sake of time, Goya it is.

-Quick cooking lentils replace the fava topping under the same guise (time!) and Meyer Lemons add a sweet burst.
+Quick-cooking lentils replace fava under the same guise (time! resources!) and Meyer Lemons add a sweet burst.

 And the cream?
-I’ve got half a carton in my fridge, and I hate waste.
-And I’ve got half a carton in my fridge from last week’s cooking adventure – blintzes – a New York comfort food that hints more at places missed than the Middle East.
-Every dish has its context, and on the night I made hummus, mine was steeped in the hunger of a long day, a small blender, and the leftovers from a search for Slavic solace below the Mason Dixon line.
+I’ve got half a carton in my fridge from last week’s cooking adventure; blintzes, a New York comfort food that hints more at places missed than the Middle East.
+Every dish has its context, and on the night I made hummus mine was steeped in the hunger of a long day, a small blender, and the leftovers from a search for Slavic solace below the Mason Dixon line.

-So I implore you to find your own story; and to revel in the way that it changes a recipe.
-Replace the lentils, replace the chickpeas, cut the cream or go Turkish and heap some butter in there too.
-Write your own story and then find your right conclusion:
+So find your own story.
+Search your fridge and your imagination and revel in the way that it changes a recipe.
+Replace the lentils, replace the chickpeas, cut the cream or go Turkish and heap some butter in the mix.
+Find your right conclusion.

 Hummus with Fake “Ful”